 The EPA recently released new rules to cut carbon emissions from power plants.
 (To learn more, check out this article.)

-on a whiteboard, but the way this guy divides the possible futures of
+summarize on a whiteboard, but the way this guy divides the

 WATCH the terrific HBO documentary "Too Hot Not to Handle" on the impacts of global warming in the United States.
 Produced by NRDC Trustee Laurie David, the film includes commentary from leading scientists and shows how businesses, local governments and citizens are joining forces to reduce global warming pollution.